25 Dec 2025

 • Cognitive behavioural therapy works well in an outdoor setting because therapists can use the environment to help clients change destructive thought patterns.

-• Somatic therapy uses the body to help process emotion, and walking is a perfect way to help clients connect with their bodies.
+• Somatic therapy uses the body to help process emotion, and walking is a perfect way to help clients connect with their bodies7.

-• Mindfulness-based therapy uses nature and the environment to enhance sensation and promote awareness of the present moment.
+• Mindfulness-based therapy uses nature and the environment to enhance sensation8 and promote awareness of the present moment.

-• Trauma-focused therapy approaches that use somatic principles are more helpful when combined with walking.
+• Trauma-focused therapy approaches that use somatic principles are more helpful when combined9 with walking.

 How Walk-and-talk Therapy Works in Practice

-A typical Walk-and-talk therapy session lasts about 50 to 60 minutes, but takes place along a predetermined walking route, as opposed to an office.
-The sessions usually proceeds through the following structure:
+A typical Walk-and-talk therapy session lasts about 50 to 60 minutes10, but takes place along a predetermined walking route, as opposed to an office.
+The sessions usually proceeds11 through the following structure:

 1. An opening check-in: The therapist checks with the patient prior to walking.
 They discuss any immediate concerns or goals for the session.